-Received: 20-03-2023 Revised: 19-10-2023 Accepted: 24-10-2023 Published Online: 02-01-2024 flies mainly transmits vector-borne infections.
-The diseases transmitted by mosquitoes include Dengue, Chikungunya, Malaria, West Nile virus, Yellow fever, Filariasis, Tularemia, Japanese Zika virus, encephalitis, and Saint Louis encephalitis.
-These diseases are common problems in tropical and subtropical areas with poor water, sanitation, and hygiene (WaSH).
+The bite of infected arthropod species such as mosquitoes, tritons, ticks, bugs, black flies and sand flies mainly transmits vector-borne infections.
+The diseases transmitted by mosquitoes include Dengue, Chikungunya, Malaria, West Nile virus, Yellow fever, Zika virus, Filariasis, Tularemia, Japanese encephalitis, and Saint Louis encephalitis.
+These diseases are common problems in tropical and sub-tropical areas with poor water, sanitation, and hygiene (WaSH)2.

 Dengue virus is a single-stranded positive-sense RNA virus with four different serotypes (DEN-1 to 4) and belongs to the genus Flavivirus, Flaviviridae family.
 The Dengue virus is spherical with three structural proteins.
 It is a vector-borne disease, mainly caused by the bite of an infected mosquito, particularly Aedes Aegpti, and is found in tropical and subtropical regions.
-It usually breeds during warmer climates.
+It usually breeds during warmer climates3.

 Since the Second World War, dengue has become a global problem and is endemic in more than 100 countries, including Southeast Asia.
-In 2015, America reported more than 2 million dengue cases, leading to 1181 deaths; in 2016, dengue cases increased to 3.34 million throughout America, Southeast Asia and Western Pacific cc 🛈 😒 🗿 2024 © This is an Open Access article distributed under the terms of the Creative Commons Attribution - Non-Commercial 4.0 International BY NC SA License, which permits unrestricted use, distribution & reproduction in any medium provided that the original work is cited properly.
+In 2015, America reported more than 2 million dengue cases, leading to 1181 deaths; in 2016, dengue cases increased to 3.34 million throughout America, Southeast Asia and Western Pacific^{4, 5}.

 In 2013, the World Health Organization (WHO) reported over 370 million cases of dengue fever worldwide.
-Dengue Fever has worsened the healthrelated mortality and morbidity in Pakistan as the country has been facing an unprecedented intensity for the last few years, which has adversely affected both social and psychological grounds.
+Dengue Fever has worsened the health-related mortality and morbidity in Pakistan as the country has been facing an unprecedented intensity for the last few years, which has adversely affected both social and psychological grounds.
 In 1995, Karachi reported 145 cases, out of which one died.
-In recent years, Karachi has been the worst affected region in Pakistan, and the transmission of dengue fever has intensified with geographic expansion $^{6,7}$ .
+In recent years, Karachi has been the worst affected region in Pakistan, and the transmission of dengue fever has intensified with geographic expansion ^{6,7}.
 In Pakistan, the highest numbers of confirmed dengue cases were recorded for two consecutive years, i.e. 2010 and 2011.
-In 2011, the largest dengue outbreak was reported in Lahore with 22,562 dengue cases and 363 deaths and in 2013 (Swat KP province) reported 8343 dengue cases and 57 deaths with predominant dengue serotype DENV-2 & 3.
-Hence, dengue causes many cases and contributes to morbidity related to infectious diseases in various regions of Pakistan.
+In 2011, the largest dengue outbreak was reported in Lahore with 22,562 dengue cases and 363 deaths and in 2013 (Swat KP province) reported 8343 dengue cases and 57 deaths with predominant dengue serotype DENV-2 & 3 ^{8,9}.
+Hence, dengue causes many cases and contributes to morbidity related to infectious diseases in various regions of Pakistan 10.

 Dengue infection causes 20% symptomatic infection, usually a mild flu-like illness called dengue fever.
 The mild disease is associated with intense body aches and retro-orbital and joint pain.
 However, the disease can lead to severe manifestations like hemorrhage and subsequent vascular leakage, which present with bleeding, thrombocytopenia and pleural effusion known as dengue hemorrhagic fever, some of the individuals presented with warning signs like abdominal pain, persistent vomiting, and change in mental status or marked temperature change.
-Subsequent plasma leakage can lead to shock, respiratory distress, organ impairment and critical bleeding, known as dengue shock syndrome.
+Subsequent plasma leakage can lead to shock, respiratory distress, organ impairment and critical bleeding, known as dengue shock syndrome 12.